 Other Ways to Help

-- Give your dog plenty of play time to eliminate boredom
+- Give your dog plenty of exercise and toys to ward off boredom

-- Serve food additives that make the stool taste bad to dogs
+- Consider food additives that make poop taste bad to dogs

 WHAT OTHER PET PARENTS SAY

 Bought this because my jack russell mix was eating poo.
 I had read this was because they needed nutrients and that the probiotics help.
 My dogs love the flavor and smell.
 It seems to have done the trick and she doesn't gravitate towards waste now.
 A little pricey but seems to be a good product.. - Sherry C.

 More Information About Coprophagia In Dogs

 Good dog gut health is pivotal to overall physical health in your dog.
 Good nutrition is what fuels your dog’s mind and body.
 A strong microbiome keeps all systems of his body doing what they should.
 If your dog is not getting the nutrients his body needs, he’ll resort to whatever he needs to do to supplement—and that includes eating poop.

 Fiber is an important supplement when it comes to stopping your dog from eating poop.
 If your dog is getting enough fiber, he’ll feel fuller and be less apt to fill his tummy with his waste.
 The premium fiber mix of Miscanthus grass, flaxseed and pumpkin seed that’s found in Bernie’s Perfect Poop will allow your dog’s food to go through his digestive tract at the appropriate speed and for maximum nutrient absorption.
 He’ll feel fuller for longer, and he won’t be driven to stop a rumbly tummy with his own poop.
 Or anyone’s poop, for that matter.